-8.1.1 Quorum.
-A majority of the members of the Board shall constitute a quorum at any meeting of the Board.

-8.2 Parliamentary Authority.
-All business meetings of the Branch and Subsidiary Organizations and meetings of the Board shall be governed by Robert's Rules of Order, Newly Revised, except where these rules are not applicable or are inconsistent with the Bylaws of the Branch, Section Constitution and Bylaws, or the Society's governing documents.
+- 8.1.1 Quorum.
+A majority of the members of the Board shall constitute a quorum at any meeting of the Board. - 8.2 Parliamentary Authority.
+All business meetings of the Branch and Subsidiary Organizations and meetings of the Board shall be governed by Robert's Rules of Order, Newly Revised, except where these rules are not applicable or are inconsistent with the Bylaws of the Branch, Section Constitution and Bylaws, or the Society's governing documents. - 8.3 Meeting Participation by Alternative Means.
+Any member of the Board or any Board committee may participate in a meeting of the Board or any Board committee by means of a conference telephone or similar communications system that allows all persons participating in the meeting to hear each other at the same time.
+Such participation shall be considered presence in person at the meeting.

-Article 9: Subsidiary Organizations and Committees
+8.4 Action without a Meeting.
+Any corporate action required or permitted to be taken by the Board or any Board committee may be taken without a meeting if all members of the Board or Board committee unanimously approve such action in writing

+ARTICLE 9.
+SUBSIDIARY ORGANIZATIONS AND COMMITTEES

-9.0 Subsidiary Organizations.
+- 9.0 Subsidiary Organizations.
 Subsidiary Organizations may be formed within the Branch, consistent with the purposes of the Section and Branch, and in accordance with the provisions of these Bylaws.
 Subsidiary Organizations may be, but are not limited to, Younger Member Forums/Groups, Technical Groups, and local Institute Chapters.

-Names of Subsidiary Organizations shall be as set forth in the Society's governing documents.
+Names of Subsidiary Organizations shall be as set forth in the Society's governing documents. - 9.0.1 Formation.

-9.0.1 Formation.
 Formation of Subsidiary Organizations shall be subject to the approval of the Branch Board, the Section Board, and such other requirements as may be established by the Society.
-Bylaws of Subsidiary Organizations shall be approved by the Branch and Section Boards before becoming effective.

-9.0.2 Process for Formation.
+Bylaws of Subsidiary Organizations shall be approved by the Branch and Section Boards before becoming effective. - 9.0.2 Process for Formation.
 Subsidiary Organizations of the Branch may be created.
-Procedures for creating a Subsidiary Organization shall be as follows:

-9.0.2.1 A Subsidiary Organization shall be proposed by submission of a written proposal to the Branch Board with the name, objectives, officers, and brief comments on how the Subsidiary Organization will be of advantage to members in the Branch.
-Those proposing an Institute Chapter shall also contact the appropriate Society Institute and comply with the Institute rules for creating a Chapter.

-9.0.2.2 Following approval of the Branch Board, the proposal shall be forwarded to the Section Board for their review and approval.

-9.0.2.3 Following the approval of the Section Board, those proposing a Subsidiary Organization shall prepare and submit Bylaws to the Branch Board for the operation of the organization.

-9.0.2.4 Approval of the Subsidiary Organization Bylaws by the Branch and Section Board shall be obtained to activate the Subsidiary Group.
-Approval must also be obtained from the appropriate Institute to activate an Institute Chapter.

-9.0.3 Budget.
-Each Subsidiary Organization shall submit an annual budget and financial statement to the Branch Board for approval.

-9.0.4 Annual Report.
+Procedures for creating a Subsidiary Organization shall be as follows: - 9.0.2.1 A Subsidiary Organization shall be proposed by submission of a written proposal to the Branch Board with the name, objectives, officers, and brief comments on how the Subsidiary Organization will be of advantage to members in the Branch.
+Those proposing an Institute Chapter shall also contact the appropriate Society Institute and comply with the Institute rules for creating a Chapter. - 9.0.2.2 Following approval of the Branch Board, the proposal shall be forwarded to the Section Board for their review and approval. - 9.0.2.3 Following the approval of the Section Board, those proposing a Subsidiary Organization shall prepare and submit Bylaws to the Branch Board for the operation of the organization. - 9.0.2.4 Approval of the Subsidiary Organization Bylaws by the Branch and Section Board shall be obtained to activate the Subsidiary Group.
+Approval must also be obtained from the appropriate Institute to activate an Institute Chapter. - 9.0.3 Budget.
+Each Subsidiary Organization shall submit an annual budget and financial statement to the Branch Board for approval. - 9.0.4 Annual Report.
 Each Subsidiary Organization President or Chair shall submit an annual written report to the Branch Board on the activities and programs of the organization.
 This Annual Report, including a financial statement, shall be suitable for incorporation into the Branch's Annual Report to the Section.